Universalist Unitarian Church of Riverside - 3525 Mission Inn Blvd, Riverside,

 Speaker: Alec Peck

-Alec has studied natural science at Creighton University, a Jesuit institution and is now completing his Ph.D. at UC Riverside and is the chair of the Worship Committee here in the Church.
+Alec has been a practicing UU for 23 years, raised in a UU church chosen by his father, raised Quaker, and his mother, raised Jewish (though both Humanist in practice).
+Alec has studied natural science at Creighton University, a Jesuit institution, and is now completing his Ph.D. at UC Riverside, while serving as chair of the Worship Committee here at UUCR.

 Where did we all come from?
 What does it mean to be human, and what is the human place in the universe?
 How does our perception of The Divine impact the practical life of people in our society?
 What’s up with all the snakes?
 These … read more.